EMMELINE YONG / Co-founder and Centre Director

 Puiyee is responsible for the film programme and projects at Objectifs.
 She has managed film events such as the Singapore Short Film Awards, cINE65 Short Film Competition and the Fly By Night Video Challenge.
-She is also the Programme Manager for the 2014 to 2019 Singapore International Film Festival.
-An occasional zine artist, Puiyee has taken part in the 2013 Tokyo Art Book Fair and Print Lab: Art and Design publication exhibition under Grey Projects.
+As Programme Manager for the Singapore International Film Festival (SGIFF) from 2014 – 2019, she takes lead of the Short Films programme and is the co-programmer of the Singapore Panorama section, supporting a community of Southeast Asian filmmakers through these programmes.
+She has been invited to be on the selection panel of SEAShorts Film Festival in Malaysia (2017 and 2018), Asian Film Archive – Singapore Shorts (2018) and the World Press Photo Digital Storytelling Contest, Long category (2020).
 Puiyee graduated with a diploma in Arts Management from Lasalle College of the Arts.

 Aditi manages onsite educational programmes and course development at Objectifs.
 She has previously worked in marketing at Facebook and as an editorial assistant at independent publisher Epigram Books, where she worked on art and photography books by Singapore photographers, among other projects.
 Aditi has also been a research assistant for a project on children’s art education with the National Institute of Education and National Gallery Singapore, worked as a gallery sitter at NTU Centre for Contemporary Art, and written about Singapore film for SINdie.
 She holds a BA in English from Wesleyan University and an MSc in Information Studies from Nanyang Technological University.

 Ming Rui manages the educational programmes for school and corporations at Objectifs.
 He also oversees other youth initiatives by Objectifs, such as its annual Shooting Home Youth Awards, a mentorship programme for young photographers.
 He worked previously at the Singapore International Foundation under the programme division, where he managed arts and culture progammes that aim to contribute to positive social change.
-Ming Rui is an alumnus of Objectifs’ Shooting Home progamme and he holds a BA in Business Management from University of College Dublin.
+Ming Rui is an alumnus of Objectifs’ Shooting Home programme and the Angkor Photo Workshops.
+He holds a BA in Business Management from University of College Dublin.